Learning Gaussian DAGs from Network Data: A Novel DAG Model for Dependent Data

-Independence among observed samples $\{x_i\}_{i=1}^n$ is one of the main assumptions for all the aforementioned DAG learning methods.
-In real applications, however, it is highly likely to find dependence among the observations $x_1,\ldots,x_n$.
-For example, when using a DAG to model the characteristics of an individual in a social network, the observed characteristics from different individuals may no longer be independent, since these individuals may belong to the same social group such as friends, family and colleagues, often sharing similar features.
-Another example is to model a gene regulatory network from individuals that are potentially linked genetically.
-This motivates our development of a novel Gaussian DAG model for network data.

-A common way to model the dependence among observations is using an undirected graph $\mathcal{G}$ with each node representing an observation $x_i$ and each edge representing the conditional dependence between two observations given the rest.
-More explicitly, let $A(\mathcal{G})$ be the adjacency matrix of $\mathcal{G}$ so
+We model sample dependency through an undirected graph $G^*$ on $n$ vertices, with each vertex representing an observation $x_i,i\in[n]$, and the edges representing the conditional dependence relations among them.
+More explicitly, let $A(G^*)$ be the adjacency matrix of $G^*$ so that